 Using machine learning to make predictions, with a measure of the confidence of those predictions.

-Gaussian processes have this sort of baked in.
+Bayes methods, e.g. Gaussian processes, have this baked in.

 The essential idea is that a “conformity function” exists.
 Effectively you are constructing a sort of multivariate cumulative distribution function for your machine learning gizmo using the conformity function.
 Such CDFs exist for classical stuff like ARIMA and linear regression under the correct circumstances; CP brings the idea to machine learning in general, and to models like ARIMA when the standard parametric confidence intervals won’t work.
 Within the framework, the conformity function, whatever may be, when used correctly can be guaranteed to give confidence intervals to within a probabilistic tolerance